developer-portal/content/start/sw/web-app/django.md

 ```

 You will see message with information about your development server.
 When you insert URL into your browser,
-you will see welcome page.
+you will see welcome page (default URL for development server is http://127.0.0.1:8000/).
 And you successfully started your first Django project.